 1.Outcome attributed to adverse reaction (select all that apply)Other: _____________________________

-**If you/the patient experienced less effectiveness with the Generic Medication, you may fill it in as “Lack of Efficacy” or “Less Effective”or simply state the side effect.
+**If you/the patient experienced less effectiveness with the Generic Medication, you may fill it in as “Less Effective” and state why, (effective for a shorter duration, less symptom control etc.) or simply state the side effect.

 Below this area, still under B., section“4.
 Describe reaction or problem”

 Examples that we received of this are;

 “After a few weeks we noticed that the pill took a long time to kick in and that it wore off sooner than the brand name Concerta.”

 “... we switched to the Generic.
 Within that first week, I received a call from his teacher reporting that his ability to focus wasn't the same, and he was not getting any work done.
 I think it is important to note that we did NOT tell the school that we had switched his meds.”

 “My son has been on Concerta for about the last five years without incident....recently without our knowledge or consent we were switched to the generic.
 My son now complains of not feeling like himself and argues about taking his medication.
 This has never been an issue before.”